arananet/A600KB-PCBMembrane/README.md

 # A600BlueKBMembranetoPCB

-Replace your Blue keyboard membrane replacement using PCB.
+Replace your A600 blue keyboard membrane using PCB.
 Reverse engineered from an original blue membrane by @edu_arana in 2019.

 # Updates